sr39/gizmo-debug/scripts/gizmo_documentation.md

 **DM\_SIDM**: Enables self-interacting dark matter as implemented by M. Rocha, James Bullock, and Mike Boylan-Kolchin.
 Like PM\_PLACEHIGHRESREGION, the parameter needs to be set to an integer that encodes the particle types that make up the SIDM particles in the form of a bit mask.
 For example, if types 1 and 2 are the SIDM particles, then the parameter should be set to DM\_SIDM = 6 = 2 + 4 (i.e. 2^1 + 2^2).
 This allows for arbitrary combinations of SIDM particle types.
 Note that the legacy flag "DMDISK\_INTERACTIONS" is now implicit in this (its identical to setting DM\_SIDM=2+4).
 This module as-written is proprietary and users must obtain permissions from the developers (JB and MBK) for use in scientific products.
 However if users wish to use the implemented architecture and replace the actual self-interaction kernel with their own, they are free to do so provided they have been given permission to use the development code for these purposes.
 Users should cite Rocha et al., MNRAS 2013, 430, 81 and Robles et al, 2017 (arXiv:1706.07514).

-**DM_SCALARFIELD_SCREENING**: Replaces the normal newtonian gravity by a screened scalar-field force.
+**DM\_SCALARFIELD\_SCREENING**: Replaces the normal newtonian gravity by a screened scalar-field force.
 Look at the code if you want to get a better handle on or modify the scalar field parameters (these can trivially be made time-dependent, for example).
 Used for studying alternative gravity and dark matter theories -- primarily alternatives to dark energy involving dynamical screening.

+**DM\_FUZZY**: DM particles (specifically those of Type=1) are treated as an ultra-light boson/scalar-field, i.e. Bose-Einstein Condensate (BEC) or scalar-field or ultra-light or fuzzy dark matter (FDM) models.
+This in fact can be used for evolving any Bose-Einstein condensate, if desired.
+Within the gravity kernel (gravity is automatically assumed to be adaptive, necessary for the volume domains over which the equations are integrated to be well-defined), this solves the non-linear Shrodinger-Poisson equation in the Madelung formulation (where the density represents the squared amplitude of the field, and the velocity is the local group velocity of the wavefunction).
+This looks like the collisionless Euler equations with the addition of a quantum pressure tensor.
+Details of the implementation are in Hopkins 2018 (in prep).
+Upon release of this paper the module will be made public, it is currently in final testing stages.

 **GR\_TABULATED\_COSMOLOGY**: Master switch to enable cosmological integrations or regular simulations with non-standard, time-dependent dark energy equations-of-state, expansion histories, or gravitational constants.
 In this mode, the local gravitational forces will still be Newtonian, but the cosmological history will be different (and the gravitational constant G can, in principle, vary with time).
 This then allows the sub-switches **GR\_TABULATED\_COSMOLOGY\_W** which will read the dark energy equation of state w(z) from a pre-tabulated file (specified in the parameterfile by "TabulatedCosmologyFile").
 For a constant $w(z)=w$, this just amounts to replacing the constant $\Lambda \rightarrow \Lambda_{0}\,a^{-3\,(1+w)}$ in the Hubble function.
 For a time-varying $w$, the expression used is the integral expression $\Lambda \rightarrow \Lambda_{0}\,\exp{\{ \int_{1}^{a}\,\frac{3\,(1+w[a^{\prime}])}{a^{\prime}}\,d a^{\prime} \}}$.
 The parameter **GR\_TABULATED\_COSMOLOGY\_H** will read the Hubble function H(z) itself from this file. **GR\_TABULATED\_COSMOLOGY\_G** will also read the value of G(z), the gravitational constant (i.e. allows for time-varying gravitational constant, albeit with an "instantaneously" Newton force).
 Note that these options will not self-consistently alter the power spectrum of initial conditions.
 To use the same cosmological initial conditions (assuming these are chosen early enough so that linear growth theory applies) intending to get roughly the same $z=0$ power spectrum, for example, one should change the starting scale factor (or redshift) in the parameterfile so that the linear growth factors match appropriately for the intended "initial time" -- i.e. so $g^{0}(z=0)/g^{0}(z_{\rm ICs}^{\rm original}) = g^{\prime}(z=0)/g^{\prime}(z_{\rm ICs}^{\rm new})$, where $g^{0}$ is the growth factor in the "original" cosmology for which the ICs were built to be used starting at redshift $z_{\rm ICs}^{\rm original}$ and $g^{\prime}$ is the growth factor in the new, modified cosmology and $z_{\rm ICs}^{\rm new}$ is the new starting redshift.
 Similarly, the initial velocity field should be re-scaled by the factor $[H^{\prime}(z_{\rm ICs}^{\rm new})\,\Omega^{\prime}(z_{\rm ICs}^{\rm new})^{0.6}]/[H^{0}(z_{\rm ICs}^{\rm original})\,\Omega^{0}(z_{\rm ICs}^{\rm original})^{0.6}]$.
 See the parameters description below for more details.